Skip to main content

 Debt also follows these rules.
 Someone who enters a marriage with a heavy debt load will typically be responsible for that debt after the marriage ends.
 This includes student loans.

-State laws determine what's considered separate property, but state laws are pretty consistent with one another.
-The following are regarded as separate property in the context of a marital estate:
+State laws determine what’s considered separate property, and while there are common patterns, there are important differences from state to state.
+The following are generally regarded as separate property in the context of a marital estate (unless converted to marital property by commingling, use for the marriage, or specific state law):

-• Contributions to retirement accounts or IRAs before the marriage
+• Contributions to retirement accounts or IRAs made before the marriage.

 Factors Determining Separate Property